Tasting menus, Michelin stars, and the kitchens redefining what fine dining means in San Diego.

 Tip: A la carte at the bar runs many of the same dishes for walk-ins; the prix fixe is the deepest experience.

 A.R.
-Valentien in La Jolla is the farm-to-table dining room at The Lodge at Torrey Pines, a Michelin-Guide-listed Californian kitchen with its own herb garden on the property.
+Valentien in La Jolla is the farm-to-table dining room at The Lodge at Torrey Pines, a Michelin-Guide-listed Californian kitchen with its own herb.

 Order: Wednesday Garden Dinner four-course chef's menu; the wine pairing with North County producers.